 For the first time that day something was immediately obvious.
-The barman had made a big assumption, then spread it to the congregation like gospel; everyone thought the goods for sale hot off the back of a lorry.
+The barman had made a big assumption, then spread it to the congregation like gospel; everyone thought the goods for sale were hot off the back of a lorry.

-Due to the above mentioned priority for beer money, some missuses were rumoured to employ tactics such as ‘purchase price embellishment’ so as to skim just enough for the days the local workingmen’s club felt magnanimous enough to let them also buy cheap booze at the bar.
+Due to the above mentioned priority given beer money, some missuses were rumoured to employ tactics such as ‘purchase price embellishment’ so as to skim just enough for the days the local workingmen’s club felt magnanimous enough to let them also buy cheap booze at the bar.

 There were, though, questions:

 How long would we be there? being a popular one.